adlukasiak/shakespeare-navigator/README.md

 # Shakespeare Navigator

-This project is meant to be a starting point to hack around with various web backend and frontend tools that enable interactive visualization of information from a relational database.
+This project is a demonstration of several web backend and frontend tools that enable interactive visualization of information from a relational database.
+The data set used for this demonstration is a collection of Shakespeare's complete works, sourced from http://www.opensourceshakespeare.org/.

 Some of the technologies used here are: